Lynching of Phillip Gathers

 Philip Gathers was lynched on June 21, 1920, in Effingham County, Georgia.
-He was alleged to have raped and murdered a 17-year old white girl named Anza Jaudon.
-After a week-long search, he was captured by law enforcement and given up to members of the search party.
+He allegedly raped and murdered a 17-year old white girl named Anza Jaudon, a crime he was tied to by underwear left at the crime scene.
+After a week-long search, Gathers was captured by law enforcement and given up to members of the search party.
 He was then shot, burned, and hanged by a mob of thousands.
 No one was ever convicted for the lynching.

 Jaudon murder accusations

 On Friday, June 11, 1920, Anza Jaudon traveled for the weekend from Savannah, Georgia to visit her family in Effingham County.
 While walking from the train station, Jaudon was raped and murdered approximately 500 yards from her family's home.
 The following Monday, Jaudon's father telephoned her to find out why she had not arrived and realized she was missing.
 They began a search and found her body near the road.

 An African-American field worker reported seeing Jaudon walking later, followed by a sighting of a man identified as Phillip Gathers who worked as a local wood chopper.
 Further evidence found at the scene included underwear.
 Newspapers reported that Gathers' wife described underwear matching that at the scene and that Gathers returned home the evening of the murder without underwear.